manticoresoftware/manticoresearch-php/docs/query.md

 ## QueryString()

 Creates a `query_string` leaf.
-Constructor expects a string with a full-text match expression.
+The constructor expects a string with a full-text match expression.

  ```php